Groodian/HomeMission/README.md

   # Null if no user is assigned.
   assignee: User

-  # The receipt of the task if it is completed.
+  # The receipt of the task.
-  # Null otherwise.
+  # Null if the task has not been completed.
   receipt: TaskReceipt
 }